 Feeling overwhelmed with a houseful of stuff wondering where the next influx of stuff from Christmas will go?
-Here’s how to do a last minute pre-Christmas declutter.
+Or worried that there will hardly be any room for your holiday season guests because your home is so cluttered?

 But I also think it gives us a chance to stop and really think about how we consume things and make changes for the coming year.